red-hat-data-services/NeMo-Guardrails/docs/configure-rails/actions/built-in-actions.md

 ---
 title: Built-in Actions
-description: Reference for default actions included in the NeMo Guardrails Library for common operations.
+description: Reference for default actions included in the NeMo Guardrails library for common operations.
 ---

 # Built-in Actions

-This section describes the default actions included in the NeMo Guardrails Library.
+This section describes the default actions included in the NeMo Guardrails library.

 ## Core Actions